near/NEPs/specs/Standards/Tokens/MultiFunToken.md

 **Assumptions**

-- The DAI token contract is `dai`.
+- The nDAI token symbol is `nDAI`.
 - Alice's account is `alice`.
 - The compound interest contract is `compound.near`.
 - The 1000 tokens is `1000 * 10^24` or 10 followed by 24 zeroes.